Tobias-Opsahl/Advent-Of-Code/README.md

 # Advent of Code

-This repo contains my solutions to [advent of code](https://adventofcode.com/).
+This repository contains my solutions to [Advent of Code](https://adventofcode.com/).
 They are not done rapidly or optimally, but in the style I feel like doing at the time.
-This is often with good codestyle and complexity, sometimes brute-forced, but sometimes with clever optimizations.
-Please read the README in the other folders and the files for more information.
+I usually prioritize good codestyle, learning a new language, and sometimes try to get an elegant solution and good complexity.
+I never try to solve the tasks as fast as possible.

 Overview:

-**2023:** Javascript.
-32/50 stars.
+**2024:** Javascript.
+50/50 stars.

 **2022:** Python, 35/50 stars.